mozilla/fxa/packages/fxa-auth-server/docs/api.md

 #### Response

-A valid reponse will have a 204 response code and an empty body.
+A valid response will have a 204 response code and an empty body.

 ### GET /v1/authorization